 Good morning!
 I'm Beth Haag!

-And I'm Tim Mosbach!
-Welcome to another episode of the "Bear Facts", your weekly radio update from Bishop Garrigan High School.
+And I'm Andrea Cruise!
+Welcome to a special edition of the 'Bear Facts', the weekly radio show from Bishop Garrigan High School.

 "Bear Facts" Home Page